dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 }
 ```

-we we'll end up with one generated query, which is exactly what was expected.
+we'll end up with one generated query, which is exactly what was expected.

 ```sql
 insert into natural_key_worker (personal_id) values (?)